 Teaching Assistants (TAs) and Tutor Markers (TMs)

-Please check back end of October for opportunities for Spring 2018.
+Please check back end of February for postings for 2018 Summer Semester.

 Priority System for TA Appointments

 Priority of qualified* applicants to TA and TM positions in the Department of Economics is in accordance with Article XIII and Article XV of the Collective Agreement.
 In hiring Teaching Assistants (or TM), priority shall be given to applicants in the following order: